HarrisonSteel/ChiBio/README.md

 # ChiBio
 Chi.Bio operating system.
-Version 1.1
+Version 2.0

+Note that from 06-04-2021 installation should follow V2.0 of the software guide, as the operating system now includes adjustments to the base Linux Kernel.

-For more information, and user guide, please see https://chi.bio/software/
+For more information, and software setup guide, please see https://chi.bio/software/